 Figure 1.
 An aerial photo of the Knik River bridges.
 Photo credit Jonathan Tymick, DOT&PF.

-Work at the Knik River bridges started in 2024 and will continue into 2025.
-The Peters Creek bridge will be under construction in 2025 and 2026.
+Work at the Knik River bridges started in 2024 and is expected to be complete before the Alaska State Fair in 2025.
+The northbound Peters Creek bridge will be under construction in 2025 and 2026.
 Continue to check 511.alaska.gov for the most up to date traffic impacts.

-We will close each of the Knik River bridges for 30 days at a time while they are being rehabilitated.
-We anticipate the first bridge will close in the spring of 2025.
-When one bridge is closed the other will remain open at a reduced speed limit to three lanes of traffic, two in one direction and one in the other.
-There will be two lanes of southbound traffic open during the morning rush to Anchorage.
-Crews will then shift the median and open two lanes of northbound traffic during the afternoon rush back to the Mat-Su Valley.
-Drivers should expect congestion and delays.
+We closed each Knik River bridge for 30 days while we rehabilitated them.
+The first bridge closed in late April, and the second bridge was closed in June.
+When one bridge was closed the other remained open at a reduced speed limit to three lanes of traffic, two in one direction and one in the other.
+There were two lanes of southbound traffic open during the morning rush to Anchorage.
+Crews then shifted the median with the Road Zipper and opened two lanes of northbound traffic during the afternoon rush back to the Mat-Su Valley.
+On Saturdays there were two lanes headed to the Mat-Su Valley and on Sundays there were two lanes headed to Anchorage.
+Once both bridges are reopened crews will apply a final polyester concrete overlay and remove the temporary detours.

 Figure 2.
 Three lanes of traffic will be maintained on the open bridge and the middle lane will alternate directions depending on the time of day.